 Section 211 is the section of New York State's Retirement and Social Security Law that enables NYSTRS retirees under age 65 to return to New York State public employment and earn more than the designated limit under Section 212.
 To be eligible, retirees must receive prior approval from the agency having jurisdiction over the employment.
-Read more in our publication Working in Retirement.

 Section 212 is the section of New York State's Retirement and Social Security Law that establishes an annual earnings limit for NYSTRS retirees under age 65 who return to New York State public employment on a temporary or occasional basis.
 Retirees who exceed the earnings limit must repay part of their retirement benefit to NYSTRS or suspend their retirement benefit.
-Read more in our publication Working in Retirement.

 Service Credit is the general term for credit that a member can receive as a NYSTRS member.
 Types of credit include member service, prior service, transfer service, military service and (for Tier 1 and 2 members) Article 19 (Benefit Enhancement) service.
 A member's total service credit helps determine his/her pension factor, which is a component of the pension calculation formula.
 Read our publication You Deserve the Credit to learn more.